tridims/passmanager/README.md

 ## How it works ?

 For detail about how this program works, you can read the pdf document [here titled Passmanager.pdf](./Passmanager.pdf).

+## Python Dependency

+You need [typer](https://typer.tiangolo.com/) and cryptography to run this app.